erpc-io/eRPC/README.md

  * A C++11 compiler, specified in `CMakeLists.txt`. clang and gcc have been tested.
  * See `scripts/packages.sh` for a list of required software packages.
+ * Supported NICs:
- * Machines with any InfiniBand NIC, or Mellanox Ethernet NICs (ConnectX-4 or newer).
-Non-Mellanox Ethernet NICs, and Mellanox NICs older than ConnectX-4 are not supported currently - PRs for these NICs are welcome.
+   * UDP over Ethernet mode: ConnectX-4 or newer Mellanox Ethernet NICs.
+     Non-Mellanox NICs are not supported.
+ConnectX-3 and older Mellanox NICs are supported in eRPC's RoCE mode.
+PRs for unsupported NICs are welcome.
    * It's best to use drivers from Mellanox OFED.
 Mellanox drivers specially optimized for eRPC are available in the `drivers` directory, but they are primarily for expert use.